flutter/website/src/brand.md

 * Don't combine the Google name with the "Flutter" name to form a unitary brand (e.g., don’t use the phrases "Google Flutter" or "Google’s Flutter").
-  You may use the Google name in full text to accurately describe the Flutter SDK (e.g., "Flutter is Google’s app SDK").
+  You may use the Google name in full text to accurately describe the Flutter SDK (e.g., "Flutter is Google’s SDK").
 * Don't register the Flutter trademarks or any trademarks, logos, or domain names that are confusingly similar to them.
 * Don't incorporate the Flutter trademarks into your own product names,